Tokyo International Robot Exhibition 2005

 An information gathering, and presentation system developed by Sky.

 A cute robot to provide company, and also mop/sweep up or help around the house a little bit.
 Created by Bandai.
-This guys also checks email - more information at Gizmodo - Mans New Best Friend and Cute Adorable Gadgets
+This bot also checks email - more information at Cute Adorable Gadgets

 Previewed briefly before the event was another floor cleaning robot - RIDC-01 - which has speech recognition, talks and is around 1.3 meters high.
 It also can project movies (maybe you can replay “Help Me Obi-wan”) from DVD or information.
 No one can explain what look like fur-mittens on its hands though… Created by the Japanese company Tmsuk.
 More info at RIDC Video